 Under each goal, there are a series of more specific objectives and action steps that the Association can take to achieve each goal.
-A rationale is provided for each objective that describes the impetus for the objective along with any supporting data.
+A rationale is provided for each objective along with any supporting data.
 Detailed action items are organized under each objective.
 For each action item, the responsible entity is identified, and the relative priority of the action is noted.

-- High Priority Items should be addressed in the next three years. - Medium Priority Items should be addressed in four to six years. - Low Priority Items should be addressed in seven to ten years.
+- High Priority Items should be addressed within the next three years. - Medium Priority Items should be addressed within four to six years. - Low Priority Items should be addressed within seven to ten years.

-The relative priority of each action item list in this Plan should be taken as a general guide, rather than a rigid ranking.
+The relative priority of each action item listed in this Plan should be taken as a general guide, rather than a rigid ranking.
 The relative priority of each action item should be revisited periodically to make sure these priorities align with current conditions.
 Some elements listed as "ongoing" should be a routine part of the everyday operation of the Association and attention to these items should continue on a periodic basis (e.g., annually, every 3-5 years, etc.).
 Further, the successful completion of any action may require ongoing monitoring and tweaking to ensure success continues.